chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

    .. note:: This setting is not visible in Chef Supermarket.

 ``privacy``
-   Specify that a cookbook is private.
+   Specify a cookbook as private.

    For example: